KonstantinData/agentic-elt-data-warehouse/artifacts/README.md

 # Generated Outputs & ELT Artifacts

-This directory contains all **generated outputs** from ELT runs across Bronze, Silver, and Gold layers — plus machine-learning artifacts and global reports.
-It is purpose-built to support reproducibility, traceability, and analytical consumption.

----

-## Table of Contents

-1. Purpose
-2. Structure
-3. Bronze Layer Artifacts
-4. Silver Layer Artifacts
-5. Gold Layer Artifacts
-6. Machine Learning Artifacts
-7. Global Reports
-8. Best Practices
-9. Cleanup & Retention

----

-## 1. Purpose

-The `artifacts/` folder is the canonical storage location for all persistent outputs created by your ELT pipeline.
-It organizes artifacts by layer and run, ensuring each run is identifiable, immutable, and usable for analytics, reporting, or model training.
+The **`artifacts/`** directory is the canonical storage location for all outputs produced by the ELT pipeline.
+It hosts persistent artifacts from the Bronze, Silver, Gold, Machine Learning workflows, and global reports.
+Each run — where applicable — is stored in a timestamped, hash-tagged subfolder to ensure traceability and reproducibility.

----

-## 2. Directory Structure
+The directory structure is as follows:

 ```
 artifacts/